Precedent Transaction Analysis Guide

 - Partial control (minority, significant influence, joint control)

-A block of shares providing some level of control may be worth more than the sum of the values of the single shares, so transaction multiples are higher than the trading multiples of the company.
-Premiums are more expensive for larger shares of control (the premium for 100% of a company is significantly more than for 5% of a company).
+A block of shares providing some level of control may be worth more than the sum of the values of the single shares.
+Therefore, transaction multiples are higher than the trading multiples of the company.
+Premiums are more expensive for larger shares of control (the premium for 100% of a company is significantly more than the premium for 5% of a company).

 Why pay a premium?